-Find the intersection of passion and professional excellence at Talk LIVE: Growing Your Career & Community, is a TED-style event that engages, informs, and inspires young professionals.
-The event will demonstrate how professionals of all ages can advance their careers while also harnessing their passion to influence real change in our community.
+Guests found the intersection of passion and professional excellence at Talk LIVE: Growing Your Career & Community.
+This TED-style event engaged, informed, and inspired our sellout crowd of professionals of all ages who left with actionable steps and advice on how to advance their careers while also harnessing their passion to influence real change in our community.

-What makes you want to jump out of bed in the morning ready to take on the world?
-What keeps you going when everything around you appears to be falling apart?
-What makes you want to give 110 percent of yourself?
-Work doesn’t feel like work if you enjoy what you’re doing and see that you’re making a positive difference.
-At Family Lifeline’s inaugural Talk LIVE event, participants will hear from a variety of leaders that success comes not so much from what we do (our job), but how well we do it (our passion for our job) and the effect it has (impact of our job).
+At Family Lifeline’s inaugural Talk LIVE event, participants heard from a variety of leaders about how success comes not so much from what we do (our job), but how well we do it (our passion for our job) and the effect it has (impact of our job).

 - Rodney Willett, Senior Vice President of Business Strategy, Impact Makers